denolia/booktracker/README.md

 # booktracker
 First version of the booktracker app backend.
+New version can be found here: https://github.com/demoth/booktrackerbackend

-Also a playground for Ktor framework :D
+It was a nice playground to try Ktor framework :D

-The app is supposed to help to plan and track books
+The app is supposed to help to track books and make reading plans.